 I believe that all people have the potential to live full and happy lives but from time to time we become held back or overwhelmed by our life experiences.
 Hopefully, working together in an empathic and non-judgemental way, I can help you overcome these difficulties and find a way forward.

 My counselling rooms are conveniently located in Piccadilly Gardens in central Manchester and central Westhoughton (nr Bolton), close to Westhoughton Mainline Train Station.
 Both locations are easily accessible, but secluded and quiet, and provide a safe and confidential environment where we can discuss your difficulties.

 I offer daytime, evening and weekend sessions.
-I am also happy to work on-line using Skype and I offer a free initial consultation
+I am also happy to work on-line using video call or telephone and I offer a free initial consultation

 Training, qualifications & experience